The Good Times

-The Good Times is the fourth studio album by Mississippi-based rapper Afroman.
+The Good Times is the fourth studio album by Los Angeles-based rapper Afroman.
 It was released after his record deal with Universal Records, and is composed of material taken from his previous independent releases.
 It contains his two hit singles: "Because I Got High" and "Crazy Rap", along with his other popular songs from his two albums.
 Most of the songs on the album are about growing up in the ghetto of East Palmdale.
 The album was certified gold in the United States on October 24, 2001 by the RIAA.